Meringue Cake (Boccone Dolce)

 - 12 large egg whites room temperature

-- 2 cups sugar
+- 2 cups granulated sugar

-- ¼ tsp. cream of tartar or citric acid
+- ¼ tsp. cream of tartar or citric acid (optional, but recommended)

-- 4-5 cups heavy whipping cream at least 33% fat content, 40% is better; you can use only 4 cups of cream or 6-7 cups if making 12X18 rectangular shape cake
+- 4-5 cups heavy whipping cream at least 33% fat content, 40% is better

-- 2-3 tablespoons vanilla extract
+- 2 Tbsp vanilla extract

-- 100 g. dark chocolate chopped
+- 4 oz dark chocolate chopped

 - ½ cup heavy cream heated almost to boiling point

-- 500 g. raspberry
+- 16 oz raspberry

-- 200 g. blueberry rinsed and dried
+- 8 oz blueberry rinsed and dried

-- 200 g. blackberry rinsed and dried
+- 8 o blackberry rinsed and dried

 - 1 lb strawberry rinsed & dried, sliced